Digital River coordinated fulfillments

 You can also subscribe to the fulfillment_order.backordered

 event.
 It notifies you when a product is out of stock.
-You can handle this event by notifying customers of the delay and providing them with the option to cancel the back ordered products.
-If they select this option, submit a POST/fulfillment-cancellations
+You can handle this event by notifying customers of the delay and allowing them to cancel the back-ordered products.
+If they select this option, submit a POST /fulfillment-cancellations

 .